📋 Applies to: Admin · Partner Admin · Support

 Alvys provides a predefined list of deduction types.
 If you have specific accounts in your Business Central chart of accounts for any of these deduction types, you can map them accordingly.
 If you only have a general account for all driver deductions, you may map it to the Default Deduction Account.

-Escrow accounts are used to hold funds on behalf of drivers.
+Escrow accounts hold funds on behalf of drivers.
 These accounts are created on driver profiles, and deposits or withdrawals are reflected when driver statements or paystubs are generated.

 FAQs